davep/davep.github.com/content/posts/2015/2015-09-07-labour-said-no-thanks-to-my-support.md

-Possibly one of the best moments, in political terms, was that night in [1997](https://en.wikipedia.org/wiki/United_Kingdom_general_election,_1997), as I drove back home, down the M3 from London, listening to the radio, hearing Tory after Tory fall and realising that, for the first time in my (politically concious) life, I was going to enjoy the benefits, we were all going to enjoy the benefits, of a Labour government.
+Possibly one of the best moments, in political terms, was that night in [1997](https://en.wikipedia.org/wiki/United_Kingdom_general_election,_1997), as I drove back home, down the M3 from London, listening to the radio, hearing Tory after Tory fall and realising that, for the first time in my (politically conscious) life, I was going to enjoy the benefits, we were all going to enjoy the benefits, of a Labour government.
 This was such a sweet victory after having really felt the defeat of [1992](https://en.wikipedia.org/wiki/United_Kingdom_general_election,_1992).

 The Blair horror show that followed was.... horrific.
 I don't think I've ever